Jan Ivarsson

-Jan Ivarsson (born 1931) is a Swedish translation scholar specialised in the field of audiovisual translation.
+Jan Ivarsson (13 December 1931 – 10 April 2025) was a Swedish translation scholar specialised in the field of audiovisual translation.

-Life
+Background

 Ivarsson studied mathematics, physics, literature, Scandinavian languages and English at Uppsala University.
 He was very involved in student theatre and later worked at the municipal theatre.
 From 1960 to 1963 he taught at the Christian-Albrechts-Universität in Kiel and from 1963 to 1970 he taught Swedish language and literature at the Sorbonne in Paris.
 He later taught from 1965 until 1970 at the École Supérieure d'Interprètes et de Traducteurs in Paris and worked in a number of Paris theatres.
 From 1970 to 1978 he was General Secretary of the Swedish cultural centre in Paris.

 He returned to Sweden in 1978 and worked as a subtitler in Stockholm in film and television, particularly for the Swedish broadcaster Sveriges Television (SVT).
 He became head of programming with a specialty in drama.
 He worked with ScanTitling/Cavena on a new computerized time-coded subtitling system at SVT.
 He retired in 1995 and moved to the coastal town of Simrishamn in southern Sweden where he continued to work as a freelance translator and subtitler.

+Ivarsson died on 10 April 2025, at the age of 93.